Please see the Message from Chancellor Martin (March 11, 2020) regarding Danforth and Medical Campus classes shifting to online instruction.

 Sharing Copies and Fair Use

 Making copies of new materials for students (by downloading and uploading files, or by scanning from physical documents) can present some copyright issues, but they’re not different from those involved in deciding whether to share something online with your students when you are meeting in-person.
 You cannot make copies of entire works, but copying limited portions of works to share with students can fall within fair use.
-The Fair Use Analysis Worksheet can provide a framework for your decision.
+The Fair Use Analysis Worksheet (PDF) can provide a framework for your decision.
 At times, especially in unusual circumstances, or with works that aren’t otherwise commercially available, it may be within fair use to make lengthier copies.

 We recommend adding appropriate citation to the material on the first page of the digital copy, along with the following notice of copyright: Materials provided for non-profit, educational use; further reproduction and distribution in any way inconsistent with copyright law (Title 17, U.S. Code) and its “fair use” provisions may result in liability for copyright infringement.